spatie/laravel-multitenancy/docs/advanced-usage/making-artisan-commands-tenant-aware.md

 weight: 3
 ---

-Commands can be made tenant aware by applying the `IsTenantAware` trait.
+Commands can be made tenant aware by applying the `TenantAware` trait.
 When using the trait it is required to append `{--tenant=*}` to the command signature.

 ```php
 use Illuminate\Console\Command;